 I love Potter & Vaughn because it sells interesting and irreverent stuff.
 Every year at Christmas I'd go over there and say, "Lisa, here is X amount of money.
 Hook me up."
 I hate shopping in general but I loved going into her store and laughing at all the goofy stuff in there.
 Sheryl never failed to love everything I bought her there and that is a bonus too.

-We hope Potter & Vaughn isn't the only business closing, for whatever reasons, as we start back up from the COVID-19 restrictions.
+We hope Potter & Vaughn is the only business closing, for whatever reasons, as we start back up from the COVID-19 restrictions.

 Second String Music is open limited hours during the day by appointment only.
 We are not open for browsing or walk-ins.
 We ask you to message our facebook page or call the store at 217 223-8008 to schedule.
 We are asking customers